 At the grocery store

 Purchase dry items in bulk: Regularly consumed foods (such as cereal, oatmeal, rice, pasta, beans, and legumes) that are purchased in bulk, can be a cost-effective choice for many consumers.
 These dry food items can be easily divided into one or two servings.

-Purchase fresh foods in small amounts: Foods such as dairy, meat, fruits, and vegetables should be purchased in small amounts so that the item can be consumed or frozen before it expires.
+Purchase fresh foods in small amounts: Foods such as dairy, fresh meat, and fresh fruits and vegetables should be purchased in small amounts so that the item can be consumed or frozen before it expires.

-Purchase foods with a long shelf-life: Prepackaged salad greens, frozen meat, canned vegetables (low sodium), and dried fruits, are healthy examples of items with a long shelf-life.
+Purchase foods with a long shelf-life: Frozen meat, frozen or canned vegetables (low sodium), and frozen or dried fruits, are healthy examples of items with a long shelf-life.

 Purchase single-servings: Individually wrapped items will extend the life of certain foods and allow for portability (examples include cheese, milk, yogurt, and fruit).
 Though these items might initially be more expensive compared to bulk items, greater savings will be seen in the long run due to less wasted food.